DmitryGolovinov/Weather-er/README.md

 - A weather up to 10 days ahead (according to the API).
 Currently there are 4 days availiable but the expansion is only a matter of design capabilities.
 - A brief information about precipitation on each day

-## To-do list:
- - Get rid of some problems which can take place due to particular situations
- - Add a fahrenheit scale in addition.
- - Add a choice to select how many days should be forecasted

 <img src='./Screenshot.png' width='300px'/>

 API: https://www.apixu.com/